advancedresearch/the_century_of_satire/the-jesus-character-as-a-satirical-confession-of-pedophilia.md

 ### 5. Crucifixion as symbolizing self-hate and redemption

-All the guilt that Jesus carries reaches a climax where he gets judged, wipped and crucified for his crimes.
+All the guilt that Jesus carries reaches a climax where he gets judged, whipped and crucified for his crimes.
 This represents the self-destructive tendency that people desire when they feel guilt, but without daring to take the initiative themselves.
 They are waiting for society to figure out the truth.